Low FODMAP Burnout: Staying Motivated Through Elimination

 Why week three hits so hard

-The good news: if burnout is hitting now, you're almost certainly past the point where most of the symptom change happens.
+One piece of context that helps: if burnout is hitting now, you're almost certainly past the point where most of the symptom change happens.
 Many responders see real relief within weeks two to four.
 See how long until low FODMAP works for the typical curve.
 You're closer to the finish than the start.

 It's 2 to 6 weeks, not forever